bisratberhanu/DSP-Echo-Effect/README.md

 # DSP-Echo-Effect

-This is an easy convolution show that uses convolution to demonstrate the effect of echo.
+This is an easy demonstration that uses convolution to demonstrate the effect of echo.
 It includes a documentation and a MATLAB file.

 ## Documentation